Adult Oral Health Survey 2023

 The dental examination

 The interview will be followed by a short dental examination by a qualified examiner.
-The inspection involves examining and recording the condition of your teeth and gums.
+The examination involves examining and recording the condition of your teeth and gums.
 The examiner will not take any x-rays or carry out any treatment.
 The examination will take about 30 minutes.

 No need to prepare